 Now the fastest processors for gaming are Intel Core i5 having 4 cores and 4 threads.
-They use full power of their cores and have much better single core performance than the Amd Fx series processors.
+They use the full power of their cores and have much better single core performance than the AMD Fx series processors.
 If you have a good budget for your gaming PC, instead of getting AMD processors i5’s are more worth the price.

 Best Intel Gaming Processors

 Intel processors no doubt have the best single core performance when compared to AMD processors.
 A huge community of gamers uses intel processors even for basic works due to some very good advantages.
 Intel processors consume less power and they provide more performance per core i.e., almost 1.5 times more than the AMD processors.

 They can even handle some of the most intensive applications and games without any problems.
 The other factor for choosing an Intel processor is that their generation is evolving continuously.
 Now we have sixth generation processors that support ddr4 memory which is not available with AMD processors.
 Another factor is the low power consumption.
 Processors like Fx 9590 consume almost 2-3 times the power as compared to the i3’s and i5’s.